XtherDevTeam/hoshi-lang/docs/IR.md

 Its primary goals are:
 *   **Decoupling:** To separate the language's frontend (parsing, semantic analysis) from its backend (code generation), allowing different backends to be targeted in the future.
 *   **Simplicity:** To represent program logic in a simple, linear, and easy-to-analyze format.
-*   **High-Level Abstraction:** To retain high-level concepts from `yoi-lang` like objects, methods, and reference counting, making it easier to reason about and optimize than low-level IR.
+*   **High-Level Abstraction:** To retain high-level concepts from `hoshi-lang` like objects, methods, and reference counting, making it easier to reason about and optimize than low-level IR.

 ### 1.2.
 Execution Model